Let’s talk first jobs and ice cream.

 & cacao powder antioxidants and subtle chocolate flavor

-This has been my go-to mid-afternoon snack when I can’t quite make it ’til dinner, or a healthy dessert when I want something sweet.
-But really, it’s so healthy and satisfying it could even be a suitable breakfast.
+This has been my go-to mid-afternoon snack when I can’t quite make it till dinner or a healthy dessert when I want something sweet.
+But really, it’s so healthy and satisfying that it could even be a suitable breakfast.

 If you try this recipe, let us know!
 Leave a comment and rate it, and be sure to take a picture and tag it #minimalistbaker on Instagram!
 We LOVE seeing our recipes come to life in your kitchens.
 Cheers, friends!

-- 1 large ripe banana (~200 g), previously peeled, sliced and frozen // 1 large banana equals ~200 g)
+- 1 large ripe banana (previously peeled, sliced and frozen // 1 large banana equals ~200 g)

-- 2 Tbsp (32 g) salted natural peanut butter (if unsalted, add a pinch of salt)
+- 2 Tbsp salted natural peanut butter (if unsalted, add a pinch of salt)

-- 1 Tbsp (5 g) cacao powder or unsweetened cocoa powder
+- 1 Tbsp cacao powder or unsweetened cocoa powder

 - 1 Tbsp cacao nibs for “chocolate chip” effect (blend in or use as topping)

 - 1 Tbsp flax or hemp seeds (for added nutrition)

 - Dairy-free chocolate sauce (for drizzling inside glass)